Cox-Automotive/cervidae/README.md

 ## How it works

 Download the cervidae.sh script to your Linux box and run it.
-The only prerequisite is java.
+The only prerequisites are java and a compiler (gcc tested).

 ```
 $ wget https://raw.githubusercontent.com/andrew-sledge/cervidae/master/cervidae.sh